avoidwork/haro/README.md

 **uri**
 _String_

 API collection URI the DataStore is wired to, in a feedback loop (do not modify, use `setUri()`).
-Setting the value creates an implicit relationship with records, e.g. setting `/users` would an implicit URI structure of `/users/{key}`
+Setting the value creates an implicit relationship with records, e.g. setting `/users` would imply a URI structure of `/users/{key}`.
+Trailing slashes may be stripped.

 **versions**
 _Map_